Raspberry Lemonade Recipe

 I had some raspberries that needed to be eaten and a raspberry lemonade sounded so good for these hot, humid days.
 So I set to work and the result was pretty darn tasty!

-I have to admit, I was a little surprised when I saw that this is a question many people ask on google.
+I have to admit, I was a little surprised when I saw that this is a question many people ask on Google.
 It begs the question… how would you make lemonade WITHOUT lemon juice?
 I’m totally baffled.
 But lemonade mysteries aside, a good, fresh-squeezed lemon juice is definitely appropriate here.
 If you must use bottled lemon juice, it will work too.
 But the flavor of fresh squeezed is always better.

 A closeup view of the glasses of raspberry lemonade, focusing on the glass in front.